 While prone to wearing off under heavy use, the epoxy coating helps protect the blade from corrosion while it lasts and greatly eases maintenance.
 1095 is an older carbon steel, but one that is very well rounded and very tough.

 Paired with the beefy spine and generous guard, this Ka-Bar provides plenty of confidence in any wooly cutting or chopping chore, and is still very handy in a fight.
 If you want supreme durability and have the cash, you can get the classic Ka-Bar made with nearly invincible D2 tool steel.

 The included kydex sheath is suitable for belt carry or lashing to any kind of gear.
 Inarguably a classic, this is one old-school knife that is certainly no museum piece.
 As far as all-around good large blades go, this is a tough one to beat. (check the KA-BAR out on Amazon)

-The lean and racy Adamas from Benchmade takes its cues from tactical fighting knives, but is a hardcore survival tool from the ground up.
+The lean and racy Adamas from Benchmade takes its cues from tactical fighting knives, but is a solid survival tool from the ground up.
 The Adamas is made with extraordinarily tough D2 tool steel that can survive abuse that would make other steels whimper.